mmu-webdesign/l4-WPD-web-term-2/rwd-marking-options.md

 * Your images are present and you have added them to your web page.
 However their file size is very large and your alt text is missing.
 * Your images are present and you have added them to your web page.
 You have optimised your images, completed the required CSS and your alt text is acceptable.
 * Your images are present and you have added them to your web page.
 You have optimised your images, the layout works as required, and your alt text provides an equivalent experience for users who cannot see them.
 * Your images are present and you have added them to your web page.
 You have optimised your images, the layout works as required, and your alt text provides an equivalent experience for users who cannot see them.
-The overall effect is professional."
+The overall effect is professional.

 ## Accessibility and Usability